narasimhamurthy2005/apnacollege/README.md

 # apnacollege
-this is for practice purpose
+this is for practice purpose.
+Author-Narasimha Murthy Kandala